What’s the Post Punk Kichen?

 People often ask if I’m self-taught, and I guess that, yes, technically I’m self-taught.
 But really I’ve picked things up from all of the awesome and skilled people I’ve worked alongside over the years.
 From the guy at Food Not Bombs who showed me how to slice 10 pounds of broccoli in under 10 minutes, to the prep cook at a Brooklyn restaurant where I was a waitress who taught me to slice onions – the world has been my cooking school.
 And sometimes I’m just plain spying – like in my twenties when my roommate would make her secret maple potatoes and I would pretend to talk to her about some guy, but really I would be stealing all of her potato knowledge.

-It’s been over 20 years since I formed that first tofuball and I’ve never looked back.
-I’m so ecstatic to see vegan cooking gaining ground every day, one potluck at a time.
+It’s been 30 years since I formed that first tofuball and I’ve never looked back.
+I’m so ecstatic to see vegan cooking gaining ground every day, one dinner at a time.
 It’s been awesome to be a part of it.
 Even so, my mom and sister and I still make those same tofuballs.
 Some things never change!